SOLVENCY II SOLUTIONS LTD – PRIVACY NOTICE

 Introduction

-We are committed to protecting and respecting your privacy.
-This Privacy Statement outlines how we collect, use, disclose, and protect your personal data when you visit our website, interact with us, or use our services.
+Solvency II Solutions are committed to protecting and respecting your privacy.
+This Privacy Notice outlines how we collect, use, share, and protect your personal data when you visit our website, interact with us, or use our services.
 It also explains your rights under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

-By accessing or using our website, you agree to the terms of this Privacy Statement.
-We encourage you to read this document carefully to understand our practices regarding your personal information.
+By accessing or using our website or apps, using our products or services, or otherwise providing us with your personal data, you agree to the terms of this Privacy Notice.
+We encourage you to read this document carefully to understand our practices regarding your personal data.

 Who We Are